-Please note that users can disable this feature in their browser on a per-page or internet-wide basis.
-Some browsers do not support this feature and some browsers return inaccurate location data.
+Other browsers, such as Firefox allows users to disable their location by using privacy from their browser on a per-page or internet-wide basis.
+Additionally, some browsers may not support this feature and some browsers return inaccurate location data.

 Location Aware Browsing

 Accuracy varies greatly from location to location.
 In some places, our service providers may be able to provide a location to within a few meters.
 However, in other areas it might be much more than that.
 All locations returned by our service providers are estimates only and we do not guarantee the accuracy of the locations provided.
 Your settings within the Plug-in may also effect how many locations are shown nearest to the site visitor, such as radius, number of results to return and canter of map settings.

 Hide Street View is available as part of the Premier plugin included with the Premier Subscription for Store Locator Plus.
 The Street View icon , also known as “pegman” appears on all Google Maps by default.
 The Premier plugin allows you to turn this off.

 Go to the Store Locator Plus Experience Map tab and look for Hide Street View in the Appearance group.

 Store Locator Plus comes with a variety of styles to provide a basic style framework that will attempt to match your locator page to various WordPress themes installed on your site.
 You can see the list of Plugin Styles under the Store Locator Plus Settings Tab / View panel.

 To create a locator page that has a zip/postal code search box, a map of your locations, and the results list put the [slplus] shortcode on a page or post.

 Name it “Locations”.